-How can Speech Language Pathologists use growth mindset?
+How can Speech-Language Pathologists use growth mindset?

 The work of Carol Dweck and colleagues have taught us that some students rebound while others are devastated by setbacks.
 Dr. Dwek studied the behavior of thousands of children and generated the terms “fixed mindset” and “growth mindset” to describe beliefs about learning.
 Research in neuroscience shows us that the brain is more malleable than ever.
 New connections can be grown and existing ones can be strengthened.
-Let’s take some tenants of growth mindset and generate ideas on how you can incorporate them into your therapy sessions.
+Let’s take some tenants of the growth mindset and generate ideas on how you can incorporate them into your therapy sessions.

 1. Intelligence can be developed.

 *Researchers have found that it is possible to promote a growth mindset by teaching students about neuroscience evidence showing that the brain is malleable and gets stronger through effort, trying new strategies, and seeking help when necessary.
 Take the time to teach growth mindset especially if it is not being covered in other areas of the curriculum.